hydroflux/abstractor-ws/BACKLOG.md

 ## General To Do

-- [ ] Create a 'timers' script (pull from 'file_management' and 'general_functions') or otherwise a 'time_management' script to handle sleeps, dates, timers, etc.
+- [ ] 'abstraction_type' variable doesn't need to be imported anywhere because it's on the Abstract class as an attribute
 - [ ] Comment imports and section by type
 - [ ] In the same vein as the two above, create an indicator for any instances that are repeated (don't necessarily remove them)
 - [ ] Figure out how to send cookies through to browser instances in order to get faster page load times